ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_intro.md

 modifier in humans.

 To our knowledge there has only been one study conducted to identify modifier genes in AS models^12^.
-They observed variation between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify candidate genes^12^.
+They observed variations between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify candidate genes^12^.
+Since 2002, when the prior mentioned study was conduction, there have been major technological advancements and recourses to allow for high-resolution mapping.
+The Diversity Outbred (DO) mouse population, first published in 2012, is a genetically heterogeneous model derived from multi-parent crosses consisting of 5 classical inbred models (A/J, C57BL/6J, 129S1/SvImJ, NOD/ShiLtJ, and NZO/HlLtJ) and 3 wild-derived models (CAST/EiJ, PWK/PhJ, and WSB/EiJ)^14^.
+Each individual mouse in a DO population is a genetically unique combination of the 8 founder strains, and best reflects the diversity seen in human populations^14,15^.
+Furthermore, the development of the third generation of the Mouse Universal Genome Array series, GigaMUGA, allow for high-resolution mapping at 143,259 SNPs, and the ability to detect parental origin haplotypes in a DO population^16^.
+Utilizing these aforementioned recourses with enough sample size would be ideal for mapping modifier genes in AS.

-In this study we aimed to effectively identify modifier genes of X-linked AS by introducing the *Col4a5* mutation into a diverse geneti­­­c background using the Diversity Outbred (DO) mice.
-DO mice are derived from eight inbred founder strains (A/J, C57BL/6J, 129S1/SvImJ, NOD/LtJ, NZO/HlLtJ, CAST/EiJ, PWK/PhJ, and WSB/EiJ), which captured nearly 90% of the known genetic variation present in laboratory mice^14-17^.
-The heterogeneity observed in the DO population allows for high-resolution mapping and with a sufficient sample size this model is ideal for mapping modifier genes in X-linked AS.
+In this study we aimed to effectively identify modifier genes in X-linked AS by introducing the *Col4a5* mutation into a diverse geneti­­­c background using the DO mouse model.
+The founder strains that make up DO mice contribute 90% of known genetic variations found in laboratory mice, and the captured genetic variations are randomly distributed across the genome^17,18^.
+Each F1 mouse with an X-linked AS mutation influenced by a unique combination of heterogeneous genetic background will present a range of renal phenotypes representative of the human AS population.
+With a sufficient samples size through this method, we will have the ability for high-resolution mapping, and identify modifier genes in X-linked AS.
+The identification of modifier genes will allow for the design of targeted therapeutics, an intervention urgently needed in for AS patients around the world.

 1\.
 Hertz JM, Thomassen M, Storey H, Flinter F: Clinical utility gene card for: Alport syndrome. *European Journal of Human Genetics* 20: 2012